 Today, we’re going to talk about Pinterest hacks.
 Specifically, we’re going to talk about why Pinterest hacks suck.

 Yeah, I said it.
 Pinterest hacks suck!
 We see a lot of hacks everywhere.
-You might even have tried one and gotten good results, but in reality, this is the deal with Pinterest hacks: They’re not a strategy or a tactic that’s part of a successful strategy.
+You might even have tried one and gotten good results, but in reality, this is the deal with Pinterest hacks: they’re not a strategy or a tactic that’s part of a successful strategy.

 Usually, most of the hacks we see on Pinterest came from someone who was trying something unusual, thinking outside the box, or finding a loophole or gap in the system that they could tweak in a certain way to see immediate results.
 This could be link clicks, impressions, saves or followers– anything.

 To be honest, I’ve found a lot of these gaps myself.
 They’re honestly kind of fun!
-You do one little thing and BOOM, your followers or your views explode– and you don’t know why or how.
-Maybe you pinned at a certain time of day or used a certain image or set of words, or maybe you pinned a certain volume of content.
+You do one little thing and BOOM, your followers or your views explode, and you don’t know why or how.
+Maybe you pinned at a certain time of day or used a certain image or set of words.
+Or maybe you pinned a certain volume of content.
 Whatever you did, you’ve seen amazing results faster than you’ve ever seen them before.

 The thing is, most of the time these hacks cannot be replicated.
 They work the first time you try it, and for some people, that’s good enough.
 When somebody tries something and sees some crazy growth, they almost immediately call it a hack.

-Hacks Are Not Tactics
+Pinterest Hacks Are Not Tactics

 A hack is an accident, not a tactic.

-One hack that I’ve seen that doesn’t work is stuffing keywords in the alt text function.
+One Pinterest hack that I’ve seen that doesn’t work is stuffing keywords in the alt text function.
 Another is just dumping keywords into your Pin descriptions instead of writing an actual description.
 Maybe these tricks worked once or twice, but that doesn’t turn these hacks into tactics.
 These hacks are not part of a strategy.
 Unless the results can be replicated and you can establish a pattern and say with confidence that your actions work, these hacks shouldn’t be a part of your long-term Pinterest strategy or plan!

 Growth tactics work.
 Growth tactics and strategies come from repeating a process over and over again and getting similar results.
 Doing something that aligns with Pinterest and will continue working in the long term.